rijnbeek/vs-theme-solarclipse/README.md

 # SolarEclipse Theme

-SolarEclipse is a Visual Studio Code theme inspired by this [Panic Nova theme](https://github.com/aaff-se/nova-solareclipse-theme).
+SolarEclipse is a Visual Studio Code theme made by [Vincent Rijnbeek](https://github.com/rijnbeek) and inspired by this [Panic Nova theme](https://github.com/aaff-se/nova-solareclipse-theme).

 ## Installation